2006 marked the seventeenth season for the Sports Car Club of America’s (SCCA) very successful

-With SPEED TV as the primary sponsor, the SCCA had developed a successful format that attracted competitors and fans.
+SCCA had developed a successful format that continued to attract competitors and fans.

 Race weekends included two standing start fifty-minute races – one for the Grand Touring (GT) class and another for Touring Cars (TC).

 To prevent any driver/car combination from dominating the class and ensuring tight competition, the R.E.W.A.R.D.S.
-System was implemented.
-Introduced in 1995, R.E.W.A.R.D.S. is the acronym for ‘Rewarding of Equalizing Weight Assigned to Reduce Driver Sensitivity'.
-This weight equalization rule added or removed ballast from a car based on the finishing position of a driver.
-The maximum amount of weight that could be removed from a vehicle was 100-pounds.
-And, no more than 200-pounds could be added to a GT class car and 150-pounds to a Touring Car.
+System is implemented.
+Introduced in 1995, R.E.W.A.R.D.S. is the acronym for ‘Rewarding of Equalizing Weight Assigned to Reduce Driver Sensitivity.'
+This weight equalization rule adds or removes ballast from a car based on the finishing position of a driver.
+The maximum amount of weight that can be removed from a vehicle is 100-pounds.
+And, no more than 200-pounds can be added to a GT class car and 150-pounds to a Touring Car.

 Round two of the 2006 Speed TV World Challenge Series took place at Honda Grand Prix of Saint Petersburg.
 Twenty-five Grand Touring drivers competed in a fifty-minute race around the fourteen-turn 1.800-mile temporary street course.